 FutureAdvisor & Its Ease of Use

 FutureAdvisor’s platform is extremely easy to use, which makes sense considering their target client isn’t necessarily someone who is an expert in managing his or her own portfolio.
 Of course, FutureAdvisor Premium is much easier to use for people who already have accounts with TD Ameritrade or Fidelity.
 Those users don’t have to deal with the extra hassle of opening a new account and/or transferring assets.

 New FutureAdvisor Premium clients must have a minimum balance of at least $10,000 and they must be younger than 68 years old.
 The company says it has its age restriction in place because retirement-age clients are typically focused on income rather than return.

 Asset Classes Available FutureAdvisor

 FutureAdvisor’s algorithm recommends investments that fall into 12 different asset classes.
-However, according to the company’s website, the main asset classes it invests in are stocks, bonds, real estate, and inflation-protected securities.
+However, according to the company’s website, the main asset classes it invests in are stocks, bonds, real estate and inflation-protected securities.

 Final Thoughts on FutureAdvisor

-FutureAdvisor is one of a number of options out there for investors who want to leverage the power of modern financial technology and have a robo-advisor actively manage their investing portfolio.
+FutureAdvisor is one of a number of options out there for investors who want to leverage the power of modern financial technology and have a robo-advisor actively manage their investment portfolio.
 For customers of TD Ameritrade or Fidelity, enabling FutureAdvisor’s features and account management offerings are a breeze.